Sage-Bionetworks/aws-infra/lambdas/cfn-set-bucket-tags/README.md

 # cfn-set-bucket-tags

-The `SetBucketTags` macro allows retrieval of parameters from the SSM Parameter Store.
+The `SetBucketTags` sets the OwnerEmail of a bucket

 Inventory of source code and supporting files: